Community Involvement Coordinator

 Rutgers Organics Corp. is completing the design of a $22 million cleanup for the Nease property using an innovative technology called “nanoscale zero-valent iron," or NZVI.
-This technology injects microscopic particles of specially treated iron into the ground water.
+Pilot testing of this technology has been ongoing for several years.
+Full-scale cleanup is expected to being by 2015.
+NZVI involves the injection of microscopic particles of specially treated iron into the ground water.
 These tiny particles chemically clean deep ground water.
 It allows the particles to flow with the ground water while cleaning the underground aquifer as they reach into the smallest cracks in the bedrock under the site.
 The company also provided vapor treatment systems to some nearby homes to prevent potentially harmful vapors from entering the basements.

 Based on what was learned from pilot tests and soil samples taken in 2008 and 2009, EPA modified its 2005 cleanup decision.
 The changes are outlined in a 2011 document called an Explanation of Significant Differences.

 - EPA picks cleanup plan for two creeks near Nease Superfund site, September 30, 2008

 - EPA proposes cleanup plan for two creeks near Nease Superfund site; comment period begins, July 11, 2008

 - EPA selects cleanup plan for Columbiana County Superfund site, October 03, 2005

 - EPA Proposes Plan to Clean Up Two Creeks (PDF) (8pp, 244K) July 2008

 - Cleanup PLanning and Testing Gets Under Way (PDF) (2pp, 133K) June 2006